Decoding Refractors: Apochromat (APO) vs. Achromat

 • Quintuplet, sextuplet etc. refractors are usually triplets with a Petzval lens, which may have more than two elements.

-These three terms are still extremely broad, as optical design and arrangement within each category can vary greatly and influence performance as a result, but in general, these three archetypes all have distinct differences in form factor and performance.
-All three of these designs (as well as achromats) have their own advantages and disadvantages.
+These terms are still extremely broad, as optical design and arrangement within each category can vary greatly and influence performance as a result.
+But in general, these three archetypes (as well as achromats) have distinct differences in form factor and performance.
 This is dictated by a few factors, starting with the type of glass used.

 ED glass is rated by its Abbe number, essentially a performance score out of 100.
 The higher the Abbe number, the lower the chromatic aberration and scatter the glass has.
 There are a few types of ED glass, all with their own benefits and drawbacks.